-The Foundation (May 1989 – December 1989)

 Steph, Bob and Ian continued jamming together as a three-piece for the next few weeks but in May, Bob gave Steph an ultimatum; either Ian had to go or he was quitting too.
 It was an easy decision for Steph, after more than seven years of co-writing and performing with Bob, Ian had to be the one to leave.
 One afternoon that month, Steph made his way to Ian’s apartment and told him that he was out of the band.

 -The Decline of Boize and Changing Name to “Emissary” (May 1993 – June 1993)

-Determined to continue as “Boize”, Steph and Bob recruited André Chan, who was at the time also playing drums in Cinema V, the same band that had won the “Homegrown Music Search” contest in 1989.
+Determined to continue as “Boize”, Steph and Bob recruited drummer André Chan, who was at the time also playing in Cinema V, the same band that had won the “Homegrown Music Search” contest in 1989 and was managed by David Byrne.
 This trio had a few rehearsals but the vibe wasn’t there and André soon left.
 He later went on to play in Défense D’afficher and Likwid (featuring the majority of his band mates from Cinema V).
 After auditioning a few more drummers, Steph asked Joe Morrone to come jam with them again.
 Joe wound up sticking around as a sort of permanent but unofficial drummer, as he preferred to never commit himself to a band.

 In the mid-2010’s, U-Iliot Records resurfaced to offer digital reissues of all the Boize material; the original 1989 demo, the unreleased 1990 album, the 1992 self-titled EP and a collection of b-sides and rehearsal demos.
 A commemorative music video was also put together for the song “I’ll Still Love You“.
 To date, none of the post-Charly material has surfaced.
 If you dig Boize, like them on Facebook.
 If you have any pictures or memorabilia of theirs that isn’t in this article, please get in touch!
 We’d like to add it to the collection!